Virginians in the Continental Army

 Source: Library of Congress, Continental Congress to George Washington, June 19, 1775, Commission as Commander in Chief

 George Washington left Philadelphia where the Continental Congress was meeting for Boston.
-He did not get back to Virginia for six years , when he stopped at Mount Vernon on the march to Yorktown.
+He did not get back to Virginia for six years.
+He stopped at Mount Vernon on the march to Yorktown in September, 1781.
 His wife Martha managed to join him for winter camps, providing some moral support to the troops as well as to her husband.

 the Continental Army was created in the Revolutionary War when the county-based militia were not sufficient